MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 #### Q1.
 Why can't I see the dashboard?

 The dashboard is only available if your organization has a *qualifying plan*.
 Qualifying plans are listed in [Plans and environments](plans-environments.md).
-If an organization has no *qualifying plan*, its members can't see any of the personal insight elements, including the dashboard, and Viva Insights does not use their data.
+If an organization has no *qualifying plan*, its members can't see any of the personal insight elements, including the dashboard, and Viva Insights doesn't use their data.

 #### Q2.
 I used to get a dashboard full of data but now it's grayed out.
 What happened?